Nav-aggarwal09/PkgCloudStats/README.md

 ## How to use
 (make sure you have go already installed lol)
 From command line -
 1. edit the JSON file to your needs.
 Keep the same structure.
-Just change the values.
+Just change the values. *Note- You may set the API Token to "ENV" where the program will pull the token from the OS enviornment variable labeled "PKGCLOUD_API_TOKEN"*
 2. build main.go to make it an executable
 ```
 go. build main.go